LennartHennigs/RG35XX-H-Notes/README.md

 ### Amstrad

-- Assign the keys you need to select and start the game.
+- Assign the keys you need to select and start the game (see above).
 - Fire and movement will automatically recognized as joystick input.
 - I suggest you bind the virtual keyboard to `R1` by assigning `F9` to it.
   ```